The Motor System of the Brain

 In the event of damage to one of the three sensory tracts, different symptoms develop according to the path of the tract and its transferred qualities; the unconscious information conveyed through the spinocerebellar tracts, however, is an exception, which induces sensorimotor deficits.

 Deficiency of the anterolateral system

 In case of a complete lesion to the anterolateral system, there is a loss of the crude sense of touch (anterior spinothalamic tract) as well as a loss of the sensation of pain and temperature (lateral spinothalamic tract).
-This deficit occurs on the contralateral side because both fiber tracts of the anterolateral system cross over to the opposite side at the level of the spine.
+This deficit occurs on the contralateral side because of both fiber tracts of the anterolateral system cross over to the opposite side at the level of the spine.

 Deficiency of the dorsal column system

-When the dorsal columns are lesioned, the proprioception as well as the fine sense of touch on the ipsilateral side is affected.
+When the dorsal columns are lesioned, the proprioception, as well as the fine sense of touch on the ipsilateral side, is affected.
 The ipsilateral pathology is explained by the fact that the fibers of the dorsal column do not cross over to the opposite side before the level of the brain stem is reached.

 Possible causes for an impairment are, for instance, a vitamin B12 deficiency, which can occur in the context of alcoholism.
 This clinical picture is called subacute combined degeneration of the spinal cord (SACD), in which the lateral columns are affected, in addition to the dorsal columns.

 The correct answers can be found below the reference list.